 Have you tried this recipe?
 I’d really appreciate you giving it a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card or in the comments section.

 AND REMEMBER TO SIGN UP FOR MY FACEBOOK GROUP.

 If you’d like to hang out with me and lots of other online Southern Comfort Food lovers, make sure to join my FREE PRIVATE Facebook group.

 - 24 ounces ribeye steaks (2 12-ounce steaks)

-- Combine all marinade ingredients in a re-sealable plastic bag.
-Add the steaks turning to coat well.
+- Combine all the marinade ingredients in a resealable plastic bag.

 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and is provided for informational purposes.
 You should consult your health care provider or a registered dietitian if precise nutrition calculations are needed for health reasons.